The Dangers of Seniors Living AloneLifestyle & Activities | November 20, 2014

 - Physical impairments or diseases: While some diseases like diabetes are manageable for seniors living alone, other impairments that tend to come with aging may be too much for your loved one to handle on their own.
 Diseases like Parkinson’s or recurring strokes can require professional, intensive care.
 Perhaps you’re spending a great deal of your time with your loved one at various doctor’s appointments or your loved one has fallen numerous times, resulting in broken bones that take a long time to heal.

-Watch for the signs and know when it’s time to make the important decision that it may be time to consider moving your loved one to an assisted living facility.
+Watch for the signs and know when it’s time to make the important decision that it may be time to consider moving your loved one to an assisted living community.

-American Senior Communities operate assisted living communities throughout Indiana.
+American Senior Communities operates assisted living communities throughout Indiana.
 For more information about assisted living with American Senior Communities, please visit www.asccare.com/assisted-living.